Applications to vary a registered product to amend the re-entry or handling instruction may be made via:

-Section 8A of the Agvet Code provides the definition of 'meets the application requirements'.
+The Agvet Code, s 8A provides the definition of 'meets the application requirements'.

-Parts 2 and 4 of the Agricultural and Veterinary Chemicals Code (Application Requirements) Instrument sets out the information that must be contained in, or accompany an, application under the Agvet Code.
+The Agricultural and Veterinary Chemicals Code (Application Requirements) Instrument 2014, Parts 2 and 4, sets out the information that must be contained in, or accompany an, application under the Agvet Code.

 Applications may be withdrawn

-Section 8D of the Agvet Code states that at any time after the application is made and before it is determined, the applicant may withdraw it by giving the APVMA written notice of the withdrawal signed by the applicant.
+The Agvet Code, s 8D states that at any time after the application is made and before it is determined, the applicant may withdraw it by giving the APVMA written notice of the withdrawal signed by the applicant.

 Timeframe and fees

-The fee for a non-technical variation (Item 12) is a fixed fee of $1170.
-The timeframe is three months.
+The fee for a non-technical variation (Item 12) is a fixed fee of $2,018.
+The timeframe is 3 months.
 Legislative timeframes commence once the application has passed preliminary assessment and fees have been paid.

-This application type is subject to an extended assessment period if a section 159 of Agvet Code notice is sent requesting additional information or clarification of submitted information.
-The extended assessment period for a non-technical variation (Item 12) is five months.
+This application type is subject to an extended assessment period if an Agvet Code s 159 notice is sent requesting additional information or clarification of submitted information.
+The extended assessment period for a non-technical variation (Item 12) is 5 months.